philku/uconn-googleCloud/classes/10 Document Storage, GitHub/github.md

 It allows teams of developers to publish and maintain software in an organized fashion.

-Through the use of repositories, branches, and pull requests, code can be organized, tested, staged, and deployed.
+Through the use of: repositories, branches, commits, pushes, and pull requests; code can be organized, tested, staged, and deployed.

 ## Repositories (Repos)
 Repositories function as the main storage container for your code.
 Generally, a project will use one repository.

+### Setting up a Repo
+You can set up a repo from GitHub or from the command line.
+In this example, we will set it up quickly and easily from the GitHub website.

+...

 ## Branches
 The branches of a repository are much like the branches of a tree.
 A